Do Dust Mites Live on Human Skin?

 - Warm rooms (20-25°C)

-- Rooms that have plenty of visable dust
+- Rooms that have plenty of visible dust

 Dust mites thrive in environments where they can feed on dead skin flakes that humans naturally shed.
 These flakes accumulate in bedding, carpets, furniture, and other soft surfaces.